 Watering is most crucial during the flowering and fruiting stage.
-But adding too much water at the fruiting stage can cause fruits to split, or increase risk of tomato disease.
+However adding too much water at the fruiting stage can cause fruits to split, or increase the risk of tomato disease.
 It is also a good idea to reduce and even stop watering as the end of the season approaches.
 This could increase the number of mature fruits you get.
 Water tomato plants at the base to avoid getting any water on the foliage and fruits.
 Water resting on foliage can increase the risk of diseases, and sometimes cause scorching in hot sun.

 Proper application of Nitrogen